ymejiam/python-maths/.github/ISSUE_TEMPLATE/01_zero_division.md

 ---
-name: Add Zero Division Exception
+name: 01 - Add Zero Division Exception
 about: Instructions on adding a Zero Division exception to the divide function
-title: "01 Add zero division exception and test"
+title: "Add zero division exception and test"
 labels: enhancement, help wanted
 assignees: ""
 ---